stuartsan/funsyn/README.md

 filter(map([1, 2, 3, 4], n => n + 1), n => n > 2);
 ```

-With no significant dependencies (the code is < 15 lines).
+With no significant dependencies (the code is < 500 bytes).

 ## How to use